International Churches of Christ: University responses

 Boston University banned the group in either 1987 or 1989; by that time, it was reported that 50 students per year were dropping out of school to join the church.
 The ICOC was reportedly the first religious group to have been banned by Boston University.
 This was followed in 1994 when the ICOC was also banned from American University and George Washington University.

 By November 1996, information compiled by the American Family Foundation indicated that the ICOC had been barred from recruiting students or denied official student organization status by 22 US colleges and universities.
 The decisions were primarily based on accusations of harassment or violations of campus policies.
 The group has also faced restrictions internationally, and in 1998 it was reported that the ICOC had been banned from some university campuses in the United Kingdom, including in London, Edinburgh, Glasgow, and Manchester.

 A specific incident at the State University of New York at Purchase led to a court case that was settled in March 2000.
 The case stemmed from a 1998 event in which the university had suspended an ICOC member for allegedly "intimidating ... harassing ... and detaining" another student and had banned the church from holding services on campus.
 As part of the settlement, the student was reinstated and the ICOC was again permitted to use campus facilities.
 That same year, a report from US News & World Report noted that "[a]t least 39 institutions, including Harvard and Georgia State, [had] outlawed the organization at one time or another for violating rules" concerning recruiting and harassment.

 During the 2020s, the ICOC was banned from operating at a number of Australian universities.
 For example, the group is formally banned at the University of New South Wales; however, the student group has repeatedly renamed itself to maintain a presence on campus.
+In April 2025, the Swarthmore Phoenix reported that "A current and complete tally of institutions where the ICOC is banned is complicated by the church's international reach and frequent name changes" but that "among the institutions where the ICOC is banned, however, are Harvard University, Vanderbilt University, Boston University, Northeastern University, Marquette University, the College of the Holy Cross, Smith College, the University of Texas at Arlington, and the University of New South Wales".